glibsonoran/Plush-for-ComfyUI/README.md

 `echo $OAI_KEY`

+**You many have to reboot your machine in order for you env var to be recognized**

 The value of your API key will be the resulting output.

 **Option 2**: Set your ‘OAI_KEY’ Environment Variable using bash

 Follow the directions in Option 1, replacing .zshrc with .bash_profile.

+**You many have to reboot your machine in order for you env var to be recognized**

  You’re all set!
 Now Plush can load your key when you startup ComfyUI.